The Curse Of Yendor

 Reviews

-- The Curse of Yendor is a fun and engaging traditional roguelike with a good balance of challenge and accessibility, making it suitable for both newcomers and veterans of the genre.
+- The Curse of Yendor offers a streamlined and accessible roguelike experience, making it suitable for both newcomers and veterans of the genre.

 “Makes me feel like I'm playing a tabletop game with plenty of modifiers and great game mechanics in a world of magic and supernatural horrors.”

-“The Curse of Yendor is a compact classic roguelike game which manages to streamline the typical processes and user input of the genre, allowing for faster gameplay than most titles on the market.”
+“The Curse of Yendor is a compact classic roguelike game that manages to streamline the typical processes and user input of the genre, allowing for faster gameplay than most titles on the market.”

-“Very smooth, easy to get into roguelike - and as other reviewers here pointed out, it's a true roguelike in the sense that you've got a grid-based movement, a player-centric turn-based system & true permadeath without metaprogression but quite a lot of depth regarding gameplay.”
+“Very smooth, easy to get into roguelike - and as other reviewers here pointed out, it's a true roguelike in the sense that you've got grid-based movement, a player-centric turn-based system, and true permadeath without metaprogression but quite a lot of depth regarding gameplay.”

 “I played as a warrior of light and I felt the core gameplay loop was not very satisfying; nothing I fought ever really made me think strategically.”